APA 2024 | Seattle + Virtual | August 8-10

 Feature Stage

-We’re bringing together diverse voices from across the discipline to discuss the latest research and trends on the APA 2024 Feature Stage.
-Don’t miss this opportunity to learn from experts, explore emerging trends and best practices, and gain insights that will help you advance your career. ï»¿
+Hear from diverse voices from across the discipline as they discuss the latest research and trends on the Feature Stage.
+Don’t miss this opportunity to learn from experts, explore emerging trends and best practices, and gain insights that will help you advance your career.

 Division 56